What makes a CPM?

 - It enables the managers to minimize the project length by monitoring the critical path.

-- The CPM chart clearly identifies critical path/s of the project, which assists the managers in decision making to address the issue quickly.
+- The Critical Path Method chart clearly identifies critical path/s of the project, which assists the managers in decision making to address the issue quickly.
 It also enables the project head to determine if the task is on schedule or needs boost to accelerate the process.

 - The charting in a CPM also enables the managers to determine start time, end time, slack time and float time associated with each activity of the project.

 What are the disadvantages in a CPM Implementation?

 - In a big project, a CPM can become extremely complicated and difficult to fathom for the new recruits to the project team.

 - If the project is far too bulky and lengthy, the Critical Path Method requires software to monitor the plan.